What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 2. The QR Code leads to a broken link

-What’s going on: Customers are meant to scan a QR Code as part of your campaign to receive a discount.
-Nevertheless, they’re receiving an error page in place of a discount.
+What’s happening: Customers are meant to scan a QR Code as part of your campaign to receive a discount.
+Nevertheless, they’re receiving an error page instead of a discount.

 3. Slow scanning of QR Codes